Bringing Your Students Back to Earth.

 Animals leave many clues behind that we often overlook.
 Learn how bones, fur, scat, rubbings and other subtle clues can identify what animals have crossed right by where you’re standing!
 This interactive program includes a short walk so students can put their detective skills to the test.

 Whoo Gives a Hoot?

 What makes our nocturnal hooting neighbors so awesome?
 Learn about our native species and what makes them unique.
 What better way to finish up the program than to meet a live owl up-close.

 A visit to the Park isn’t complete without a hike with a naturalist.
 There are a variety of trails for all ages and activity levels.

 Hickory Nut Falls Frolic

 The Park’s most popular trail is the Hickory Nut Falls trail.
-This easy 1 ½ mile round-trip hike leads your student group past plants, trees and geologic features that make Chimney Rock a natural wonder.
+This moderate 1 ½ mile round-trip hike leads your student group past plants, trees and geologic features that make Chimney Rock a natural wonder.
 What reward could be better than seeing the full drop of 404-foot Hickory Nut Falls and feeling its mist on your face?